-Warehouses and fulfilment centres — they’re the same thing, right?
+Warehouses and fulfillment centers — they’re the same thing, right?
 Not quite.
 Although both terms are often used interchangeably, they serve different functions.

-If you run an ecommerce business that requires quick order fulfilment and want to leverage integrated tech solutions for efficient operations, a fulfilment centre is an ideal choice for you.
+If you run an ecommerce business that requires quick order fulfillment and want to leverage integrated tech solutions for efficient operations, a fulfillment center is an ideal choice for you.